 4.6 Planning for the application of materiality

-The project manager, CFO and finance team should also plan for the application of materiality in the preparation of the financial statements, with a view to improving the effectiveness of financial reporting, particularly the overall relevance and readability of the financial statements.
+The project manager, CFO and financial statements team should also plan for the application of materiality in the preparation of the financial statements, with a view to improving the effectiveness of financial reporting, particularly the overall relevance and readability of the financial statements.

 More information on materiality, when and how it is applied is provided at: 7.2 The application of materiality.